Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Numerical studies

-Unlike DGP 1, DGP 2 introduces additional data heterogeneity through the variability in noise variance across segments.
-To expedite the search for multiple changepoints in high-dimensional settings, we incorporate the Reliever technique \citep{qian2023reliever} into both in-sample and out-of-sample loss minimization.

-Figure~\ref{fig:loc_err_lasso_homo_and_heter} displays the boxplot of empirical Hausdorff distances for each tuning approach under both DGPs.
-We observe that cross-fitting-based methods consistently achieve reduced detection error compared to their in-sample counterparts across all DGP: \textbf{cf-ho} improves over \textbf{in-ho}, and \textbf{cf-cv} over \textbf{in-cv}.
-Additionally, \textbf{cf-cv*} delivers performance comparable to \textbf{cf-cv}.
-Moreover, under DGP 1, the segment-specific tuning approach \textbf{cf-cv} exhibits detection accuracy comparable to the global tuning approach \textbf{cf-ho} on average, while under DGP 2, \textbf{cf-cv} achieves uniformly lower detection error than \textbf{cf-ho}, highlighting the advantages of segment-specific tuning in settings with increased heterogeneity.
+Figure~\ref{fig:loc_err_lasso_homo_and_heter} reports boxplots of the Hausdorff distance for different tuning strategies under both DGPs.
+Cross-fitting-based methods consistently improve upon their in-sample counterparts: \textbf{cf-ho} outperforms \textbf{in-ho}, and \textbf{cf-cv} outperforms \textbf{in-cv}.
+The \textbf{recv} method again achieves performance comparable to \textbf{cf-cv}.
+The comparison between global and segment-specific tuning depends on the degree of heterogeneity in the data.
+Under DGP 1, the segment-specific tuning approaches \textbf{cf-cv} and \textbf{recv} perform similarly, on average, to the global tuning method \textbf{cf-ho}.
+Under DGP 2, however, they yield consistently smaller localization error than \textbf{cf-ho}, indicating that segment-specific tuning is particularly beneficial when the segments differ more substantially.